advancedresearch/the_century_of_satire/the-historical-jesus.md

 because claims of some historical Jesus rests on the interpretation of the evidence in Josephus works.

 ### Was the historical Jesus a rebel?

+As argued in the previous section, the only solid evidence of some historical Jesus is one paragraph in Josephus work ([link](https://www.gutenberg.org/files/2848/old/2024-01-30/2848-h/2848-h.htm#link202HCH0009)):

+Chapter 9, §1.
+And now Cæsar, upon hearing the death of Festus, sent Albinus into Judea, as procurator.
+But the king deprived Joseph of the high priesthood, and bestowed the succession to that dignity on the son of Ananus, who was also himself called Ananus.
+Now the report goes that this eldest Ananus proved a most fortunate man; for he had five sons who had all performed the office of a high priest to God, and who had himself enjoyed that dignity a long time formerly, which had never happened to any other of our high priests.
+But this younger Ananus, who, as we have told you already, took the high priesthood, was a bold man in his temper, and very insolent; he was also of the sect of the Sadducees, 23 who are very rigid in judging offenders, above all the rest of the Jews, as we have already observed; when, therefore, Ananus was of this disposition, he thought he had now a proper opportunity [to exercise his authority].
+Festus was now dead, and Albinus was but upon the road; so he assembled the sanhedrim of judges, and **brought before them the brother of Jesus, who was called Christ, whose name was James, and some others, [or, some of his companions]; and when he had formed an accusation against them as breakers of the law, he delivered them to be stoned**: but as for those who seemed the most equitable of the citizens, and such as were the most uneasy at the breach of the laws, they disliked what was done; they also sent to the king [Agrippa], desiring him to send to Ananus that he should act so no more, for that what he had already done was not to be justified; nay, some of them went also to meet Albinus, as he was upon his journey from Alexandria, and informed him that it was not lawful for Ananus to assemble a sanhedrim without his consent.
+24 Whereupon Albinus complied with what they said, and wrote in anger to Ananus, and threatened that he would bring him to punishment for what he had done; on which king Agrippa took the high priesthood from him, when he had ruled but three months, and made Jesus, the son of Damneus, high priest.

+This section is all there is.
+Now, what does it say?

+It says that James, the brother of Jesus, who, according to some Early Christians, took over the leadership of the movement after the death of Jesus, was stoned.

+Why?
+Because he was accused of breaking the law.

+This is a common oppressive tactic against movements that were feared to rebel against authorities.
+The death of Jesus can have several explanations, but when his brother James was also executed, this means the evidence points toward the historical Jesus as a rebel.

+A position that is not very strong since there is so little evidence, but from what this evidence says, it is not unreasonable to favor a such hypothesis.

 ### Comparisons and why Jesus being called a Messiah suggests the historical Jesus was a rebel